What is Frontal Fibrosing Alopecia?

 - Scarred skin after total hair loss in this area

 As the condition continues over time, hair can be lost in extremity areas on the arms and legs.
 While this is often seen as a sign of natural ageing, with Frontal Fibrosing Alopecia the hair loss can be patchy and totally lacking in hair.
 The nearby hair follicles will have lost their redness and scaling typical of the area where the hair loss has occurred.

 How do you know if you have frontal fibrosing alopecia?

-The diagnosis of Frontal Fibrosing Alopecia is established through a skin biopsy which analyses whether Lichen Planopilaris is present.
+The skin in the area affected by FFA will show a lack of sun damage on your forehead that is typically seen.
+This can help to show the extent of the hairline recession.
+The diagnosis of Frontal Fibrosing Alopecia is established through a skin biopsy, which analyses whether Lichen Planopilaris is present.
 Areas with remaining hairs are studied to find evidence of scalp inflammation.

 How Do You Treat Frontal Fibrosing Alopecia?

 Due to the lack of research about FFA, scientists haven’t discovered a cure for this type of hair loss.
-However, the British Association of Dermatologists have identified several treatment options, but their success is variable and sometimes no treatment is effective.
+Many women look towards using the best hairstyles for frontal fibrosing alopecia like an asymmetrical bob or long bangs in order to cover the condition.
+However, the British Association of Dermatologists have identified several treatment options, but their success is variable, and sometimes no treatment is effective.

 - Topical corticoteroids (steroid cream)